uwescience/myria-website/index.markdown

 	<h1>Myria <small>Big Data as a Service</small></h1>

 	<p class="lead">
 		Myria is a distributed, shared-nothing Big Data management system and Cloud service from the <a href="http://eee.uw.edu">University of Washington</a>.
+We derive requirements from real users and complex workflows, especially in science.
 	</p>

 </div>